3pillarlabs/spring-data-simpledb/README.md

 ### Reference
 Currently, @Reference serialization and deserialization is not supported for custom queries: fields marked with @Reference annotations are not allowed in the where clause of a custom query.

+### Retries
+The current timeout defaults to a fixed 400ms between each retry.
+This limitation needs to be translated to the Exponential Backoff algorithm( for eg: the first retry 400ms, the second 600ms, the third 1200ms )

 ### Design notes
 [Repository Generation sequence diagram](http://www.websequencediagrams.com/?lz=dGl0bGUgUmVwb3NpdG9yeSBHZW5lcmF0aW9uCgpDbGllbnQtLT5TcHJpbmdEYXRhQ29yZToAHQhlIG15IHIANAhpZXMKbm90ZSByaWdodCBvZiBTaW1wbGVEYk9wAEwHczoAARMgaW50ZXJmYWNlXG5oYXMgYSBzaW5nbGUgY29uY3JldGUgAEIFbWVudACBEwVcbigAUQhUZW1wbGF0ZS5jbGFzcylcbnNpbWlsYXIgd2l0aCBIaWJlcm5hdGUAHwgKCgCBOw4tPgCBDhRpbnN0YW50aQAUHQCCKApGYWN0b3J5AH0GADENAIEeCQCBdgopCgpsb29wIEZvciBlYWNoIGphdmEgZmlsZSBpbgCCQQp5IHBhY2thZ2UAgR8SAIJ7D3BhcnMAgzQMTWV0YWRhdGEAggwGAIEOMmdldFRhcmdldACECQooAEwSKQoAgWkfAIQiEgCCJxJJbXBsCmVuZACDBRAtPgCEcgY6AIRODCByZWFkeSBmb3IgQEF1dG93aXJl&s=rose)